home/parts/Motherboards/MSI MAG B760 Tomahawk WiFi DDR5

 What does BIOS Flashback mean and do I need it?

 BIOS Flashback lets you update the motherboard's BIOS using only a USB stick - no CPU required.
-This board does not have it.
+This board has it.
 It matters if you're planning a Ryzen 9000 build.
-Without Flashback, buy from a seller who pre-flashes the board (MDC, PrimeABGB).

 B760 Tomahawk DDR5 vs DDR4 version - which to choose?